darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 ## Directory search explained
 If you are familiar with Gobuster, feel free to skip this part of the walkthrough.
 For those who are new to this, here are the concepts:

 A website (such as ua.thm) can have many components, and directories help organize these components.
-Consider a hypothetical website called http://example.com which serves as a shop.
-It might have a directory called http://example.com/login, and this would serve as a login page.
-Similarly, http://example.com/search might allow a user to search for specific items.
+Consider a hypothetical website called http:// example.com which serves as a shop.
+It might have a directory called http:// example.com/login, and this would serve as a login page.
+Similarly, http:// example.com/search might allow a user to search for specific items.

 Gobuster takes a wordlist (in this case, a list of common directory names) and searches a website for them.
 Here is the breakdown of the command we used:

 **gobuster dir**: This tells our machine that we are using the gobuster command to find directories.
 Gobuster has other functions which are beyond the scope of this room.

-**-u http://ua.thm**: The -u flag designates the website Gobuster is scanning.
+**-u http:// ua.thm**: The -u flag designates the website Gobuster is scanning.

 **-w /usr/share/wordlists/dirb/common.txt**: The -w flag designates the path to a wordlist.
 This is essentially telling gobuster what directories to look for.

 Now to explain the results:
 A status code of 400 or greater means that we cannot access the directory.
 As a result, we only need to look at /index.html and /assets.

-Going to Firefox and searching http://ua.thm/index.html gave me the normal web page which seems not to contain anything of value.
+Going to Firefox and searching http:// ua.thm/index.html gave me the normal web page which seems not to contain anything of value.
 As a result, we will scan /assets for directories.

 ## Directory search (/assets)
-Going to Firefox and typing **http://ua.thm/assets** yields a blank page.
+Going to Firefox and typing **http:// ua.thm/assets** yields a blank page.
 However, I decided to search for directories within **/assets**:
-`gobuster dir -u http://ua.thm/assets -w /usr/share/wordlists/dirb/common.txt`
+`gobuster dir -u http:// ua.thm/assets -w /usr/share/wordlists/dirb/common.txt`

 This produced the following results:
 ```